csmithersslc/50StatesOfHorror/README.md

 * Florida - Day of the Dead, American Horror Story S4, Jeepers Creepers
 * Georgia - Deliverance, Walking Dead
 * Hawaii - Snakes on a Plane, A Perfect Getaway
-* Idaho - Idado Transfer
+* Idaho - Idaho Transfer
 * Illinois - Halloween
 * Indiana - Stranger Things, Close Encounters of the Third Kind, An American Crime
 * Iowa - The Crazies